petermdamato/nanodegree-restaurant/README.md

 To use a production build of the restaurant app, step into the project folder and install dependencies from the command line using `npm intall`

+You can add gulp to the app using `npm install gulp`

 Launch the server from the root folder using `gulp`